airswap/airswap-about/technology/request-for-quote.md

 ## Server

-A successful result containing a `Order` has the following properties:
+See the [signatures](./signatures.md) page for creating and signing an order.
+A successful server response containing a `Order` has the following properties:

 | Property     | Type      | Description                                 |
 | :----------- | :-------- | :------------------------------------------ |